Wilking Rodríguez: New York Yankees

 On August 18, 2014, Rodríguez signed a minor league contract with the New York Yankees organization.
 He was invited to spring training with the Yankees for the 2015 season, but did not make the team and was assigned to the Triple-A Scranton/Wilkes-Barre RailRiders to begin the season.
 On April 15, 2015, Rodríguez was suspended 80 games for a PED violation.
 In seven appearances for Scranton, Rodríguez registered a 2-0 record and 1.69 ERA.
 He became a free agent on November 6, 2015.

 Rieleros de Aguascalientes

 On January 1, 2020, after spending the past 4 seasons out of affiliated ball, Rodríguez signed with the Rieleros de Aguascalientes of the Mexican League.
 Rodríguez did not play in a game in 2020 due to the cancellation of the Mexican League season because of the COVID-19 pandemic.
 On May 28, 2021, Rodríguez re-signed with Aguascalientes.
 Rodríguez recorded a 3.86 ERA in 13 appearances with the Rieleros.

 Tecolotes de los Dos Laredos

 On July 18, 2021, Rodríguez was signed off waivers by the Tecolotes de los Dos Laredos of the Mexican League.
+He made 12 appearances for Dos Laredos down the stretch, posting a 1-1 record and 3.77 ERA with 19 strikeouts in 14 1/3 innings pitched.
+In 2022, Rodríguez pitched in 46 games for the team, recording a 6-2 record and 2.01 ERA with 73 strikeouts and 17 saves in 44 2/3 innings of work.